tprakash17/Kubernetes-HPA-walkthrough/README.md

 ## Rolling update

 Go to nodejs-sample-app-kubernetes/kubernetes DIR run the script to do rolling update.
+Its always good to scale the app before doing rolling-upgrade to avoid performance degradation.

 ```
 root@Blr-Tarunp:~/nodejs-sample-app-kubernetes/kubernetes# ./rolling-update.sh